-Can you recommend a specific frame or other method of displaying this ketubah for the wedding ceremony?
+Can you recommend a specific frame or other method of displaying our ketubah for the wedding ceremony and after?

 The question of how to frame and display your Ketubah at the wedding ceremony, is for many couples of importance, and most of the times is discussed at the end of the design process.
 So we thought to share with you from out thoughts and experience.